-Operating cycle of the Company is the time between the acquisition of assets to processing and their realisation in cash or cash equivalents.
-Based on the nature of products and the time between the acquisitions of assets for processing and their realisation in cash and cash equivalents, the company has ascertained operating cycle of 12 months for the purpose of eurrent and non-current classification of assets and liabilities.
+Operating cycle of the Company is the time between the acquisition of assets for processing and their realisation in cash or cash equivalents.
+Based on the nature of products and the time between the acquisitions of assets for processing and their realisation in cash and cash equivalents, the company has ascertained operating cycle of 12 months for the purpose of current and company contract classification of assets and liabilities.